-We have outlined a context that focuses on the delivery of mental health and social care in Primary Care, the City and the Wider System, and that develops over a 5 year period, building on strategic priorities below:
+We have outlined a context that focuses on the delivery of mental health and social care in Primary Care, the City, and the Wider System building on strategic priorities below:

 - 1. What matters to people: accessible primary and secondary care services, purposeful hospital admissions and minimal restrictive practice. - 2.
-Knowing we make a difference: person centred outcome frameworks, digital systems to capture experiences and outcomes, measurable consistency and continuity of care. - 3.
-Creating environments for excellence: therapeutic built environments that support care models, accredited teams across services, quality networks throughout SHSC. - Transforming care in Sheffield: community partnerships for clinical, social care & academic excellence, all age integration of physical & mental health and social care, zero suicide Sheffield - 5.
-Leading the system for outstanding care: developing SYB quality networks for mental health, learning disability and autism; an equitable mental health and social care system; integrated care from neighbourhoods to system
+Knowing we make a difference: person centred outcome frameworks, digital systems to capture experiences and outcomes, measurable consistency, and continuity of care. - 3.
+Creating environments for excellence: therapeutic built environments that support care models, accredited teams across services, quality networks throughout SHSC. - 4.
+Transforming care in Sheffield: community partnerships for clinical, social care & academic excellence, all age integration of physical & mental health and social care, zero suicide Sheffield. - 5.
+Leading the system for outstanding care: developing SYB quality networks for mental health, learning disability and autism; an equitable mental health and social care system; integrated care from neighbourhoods to system.